GramAddict/bot/README.md

 - a computer (with Windows, macOS or Linux)
 - Python installed on your machine (with pip)
 - Adb tools
-- a phisical device or an emulator (with Android 4.4+)
+- a physical device or an emulator (with Android 4.4+)
 ### Step 1: Install Python (>=3.6):

 If you're on Linux or macOS you should have Python and Git installed, just check that your Python version is >= 3.6